OctopusDeploy/blog/blog/2019-11/database-rollbacks-pitfalls/index.md

  - Database Deployments
 ---

-While it is possible to rollback a database change, the question is, should you?
+While it is possible to perform SQL rollbacks to revert database changes, the question is, should you?
 Rolling back a database change isn’t as straightforward as rolling back a code change.
 Databases are the lifeblood of applications.
 An unsuccessful rollback can result in bad or deleted data.
 This article goes through the pitfalls which result in bad or deleted data and why roll forwards is a better approach.

 :::success
 **TL;DR**